General

 Programs

-Sessions include structured workshops on corporate finance concepts, guest speaker Q&A sessions, and dedicated competition workshop time for challenge participants.
-All sessions prioritize clarity, assumptions, and structured reasoning.
+Sessions include concept workshops on valuation, risk, and capital structure; case walkthroughs of real M&A deals and restructuring; and guest speaker Q&A sessions.
+All sessions prioritize clarity, explicit assumptions, and structured reasoning.

 Yes.
 We bring in finance professionals from institutions like PIMCO, subject to school approval.
 Guest sessions focus on career pathways and real-world applications of finance concepts.